PHOENIX26012000/SC-App/README.md

 The main three components of the application are the application itself, the connection to the server and the connection to other peers that are using the same application.

+### Application

+The application is dividet into 5 main components that internally connect and interact: The user interface, the messenger (message manager), the peer-to-peer connection manager, the server connection manager and the zone manager.

+The user interface is responsible for displaying the application with all its subtasks (writing messages, displaying incomming messages, etc.).
+It shares the written messages with the messenger and receives messages to display from the messenger.

+### Server Connection

+### Peer-to-Peer Connection

 ## Functionalities

 ![functionality](img/functionality.png)